Yazd Water Museum Keynote

 The bucket was used to draw water from the bottom of the well

 A water clock is also on display in the museum, which was called Sabukshi in the old days.
 This watch had been a time-measuring device.
-Sabukshi consists of a copper container with a small hole in the bottom, which was placed in a larger container of water and gradually filled with water.
+Sabukshi consists of a copper container with a small hole in the bottom, which is placed in a larger container of water and gradually filled with water.
 The full bowl was considered a unit called “Sabu” and was used to measure the time of water allocation to different users.

 Name Yazd Water Museum Keynote